 Tips on cleaning ivory piano keys

 - Don’t use lemon juice to clean the keys but instead use milk.
-Since ivory is much like a dental bone, the acid properties of lemon juice can wear the surface of the keys over time.
+Since ivory is much like a dental bone, lemon juice’s acid properties can wear the keys’ surface over time.
 On the other hand, milk is rich in calcium and fatty acids.
 These properties are of paramount importance as they will enhance the longevity of the keys.

 - For the sake of stubborn stains, you can purchase a scraper.
 However, to avoid damaging the keys, you need to consult a licensed technician or a professional.